 Why?
 Simply because using DeFi platforms is a learning curve, which may be a barrier to the average crypto trader.
 Another improvement would be to boost awareness and education of DeFi as this industry grows.

 The concept behind crypto is to open the doors of finance by making it decentralized.
 IDOs are one step to making this happen, but who’s to say if a new project is the next best thing or a rug pull waiting to happen?
 Consequently, it’s difficult to say if a particular coin is worth X amount.

 Another factor to consider is that despite the rising interest in IDOs, centralized exchanges such as Binance or Coinbase still have control over the market.
 Investors aren’t asking when the next IDO listing is taking place.
 Right now, they’re interested in when Coinbase is going to list a specific coin.
-Of course, this will most likely change as awareness grows around decentralized exchanges (DEXs).
+Of course, this will most likely change as awareness grows around decentralized exchanges (DEXs) and DeFi in general.

 The future of IDOs could be bright, but more awareness is needed.
-Not only that, but DeFi users are only a small fraction of the market as it’s still a relatively niche field.
-That being said, while IDOs are unlikely to replace ICOs or IEOs anytime soon, they’re introducing a new model of crowdfunding, even if it’s one that needs improvement.
+Not only that, but DeFi users are only a small fraction of the overall crypto market that is still a relatively niche field, but exponentially growing in size.
+That being said, as of August 2021, based on CoinMarketCap ICO calendar, the past few months of projects fundraising are largely IDOs.